PedroMLF/MOOC_Courses/gcp_advanced_ml/02_prod_ml/README.md

 #### Data ingestion
 1. It might require streaming or batching.
-2. GCP offers three solutions, PubSub, BigQuery, and Cloud Storage.
+2. GCP offers three solutions, PubSub (streaming), BigQuery (structured batch), and Cloud Storage (unstructured batch, for example, to train on that data later).

 #### Data analysis
 1. Poor data might introduce bugs that are really hard to catch.